 The secret to mastering the tightrope walk of measuring diversity, equity, and inclusion lies in identifying the most impactful DEI metrics for your organization to focus on.
-Below are a few DEI metrics to consider if your organization is making meaningful progress on the numbers that matter most to diversity, equity, and inclusion.
+Below are a few DEI KPIs (key performance indicators) to consider if your organization is making meaningful progress on the numbers that matter most to diversity, equity, and inclusion.

 DEI metrics focused on the employee lifecycle

 When it comes to measuring diversity, equity, and inclusion, demographic data plays a huge role.
 The Harvard Business Review reported that organizations that collect in-depth workplace demographic data are better equipped to craft inclusive cultures than those that don’t.

 However, this goes beyond the composition of your existing team.
 The most equitable and inclusive organizations monitor demographics across the entire employee lifecycle, including the following areas:

 When evaluating diversity in hiring practices, companies should turn their attention to two different areas:

 - The diversity of their applicant pool

 Paying attention to the demographic data in both categories helps you attract diverse candidates from various backgrounds, races, gender identities, sexual orientations, religious backgrounds, and more.
 Further, a diverse hiring panel helps prevent unconscious bias in hiring and can lead to more well-rounded hiring decisions.

 Organizations that want to improve the representation of historically underrepresented groups need to understand where they’re starting.
 There are several ways to do this, including using diversity and inclusion surveys to collect employee feedback.